What is Power?

 Resistance = R.

-The Power Formula is made use of to compute the Power, Resistance, Voltage or current in any electrical circuit.
-It is articulated in watts.
+The Power Formula is used to compute the Power, Resistance, Voltage or current in an electrical circuit.
+The standard metric unit of power is the Watt.

 Problem 1: An electric machine makes use of 300 J of energy to do work in 10s.
 How much power does it use?